 The Chinese have a wonderful proverb – a journey of a thousand miles starts with a single step.

 This is that step.

-In 2020 I will cycle across America, aiming to raise £20,000 to support people with Multiple Sclerosis and people with mental health issues.
+In 2020 (currently on hold!)
+I will cycle across America, aiming to raise £20,000 to support people with Multiple Sclerosis and people with mental health issues.
 On the way I’m going to speak to as many people as possible about mental health, and why we should talk about it more.

 To hit this target, I’m going to be fundraising left, right and centre.
 There will charity bag packs, bucket raids, cake sales, and much much more… including taking part in the London Marathon next year.

 Quite.
 So just to reiterate – I’ll be cycling between New York and San Francisco, a distance of nearly 3500 miles.
 I’ll be crossing three major mountain ranges (the Appalachian Mountain range, the Rocky Mountain range, and the Sierra Nevada Mountain range), and hundreds of miles of desert.
 America has bears, wolves, hurricanes, guns, and lots of cars.
 It will mean over two months sitting on a saddle not much bigger than the palm your hand.
 It’ll mean leaving everything I love in another continent and spending weeks on my own.
 There’ll be rain, wind, and burning sun (don’t forget, I’m ginger!)
 It will be bloody hard work but it will be the adventure of a lifetime.
 Ultimately, it will raise vital funds to support MS research and to support people with mental health issues.